Dynamic Game Semantics: Dynamic Games and Strategies

 \subsection{Dynamic Arenas and Legal Positions}

-Just like games \cite{abramsky1999game}, dynamic games are based on \emph{arenas} and \emph{legal positions}.
+Just like static games \cite{abramsky1999game}, dynamic games are based on (the `dynamic generalizations' of) \emph{arenas} and \emph{legal positions}.
 An arena defines the basic components of a game, which in turn induces a set of legal positions that specifies the basic rules of the game.
-Let us first introduce these two preliminary concepts.
+Let us first introduce these preliminary concepts.